 A property that generates an income does not always have to be a residential property.
 In many cases investors and some corporations will purchase commercial properties that will be used for one specific reason and that is for business purposes.
 There is one minor con to purchasing commercial properties and that is often maintenance and improvements to the property come at a much higher price.
 But this higher cost can quickly be offset by the much higher returns that a commercial property can generate.

 The reason that a commercial property brings in much more revenue is because the lease/rental agreements for commercial properties often command higher rent prices, bringing the return on investment for these types of properties up.

-Some examples of commercial properties include apartment buildings and a location that has a retail store.
+Some examples of commercial properties include apartment buildings, retail stores, office buildings and. medical centers.